 - Tss – Tunisian simple stitch – Insert hook under next vertical bar, yo and draw up loop onto hook.
 A helpful video tutorial for this stitch is available below.

-- If you can’t see the video above demonstrating the double ended crochet version of the Tunisian simple stitch, click HERE to watch it on YouTube.
+- If you can’t see the video above demonstrating the Tunisian simple stitch, watch it on YouTube.

 - * Repeat instructions after asterisk as indicated.